 Assets: Trade major currency pairs, digital coins, gold, and prominent indices such as the Dow Jones 30 and S&P 500 (CFDs only).

-Platform: A lightweight browser terminal and companion apps for Android and iOS enable a smooth, mobile-first experience.
+Platform: A browser terminal plus companion apps for Android and iOS emphasize mobile usability.

-Accounts: Bronze, Silver, and Gold tiers offer varying perks like live video support, bonuses, demo access, copy features, and faster withdrawals.
+Accounts: Bronze, Silver, and Gold tiers list perks including live video support, bonuses, demo access, copy features, and faster withdrawals.

-Regulation: Operates under Finance Group Corp in Vanuatu; note that it lacks supervision from bodies such as the CFTC.
+Regulation: Operates under Finance Group Corp in Vanuatu; the article notes lack of supervision from bodies such as the CFTC.

 Pros